FangLimao/addon-encyclopedia/docs/reference/block/components/material_instances.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: Block Documentation - minecraft:material_instances
+title: 方块组件 - minecraft:material_instances
 description: "A reference document detailing the 'material_instances' block component" ms.service: minecraft-bedrock-edition
 ---

-# Block Documentation - minecraft:material_instances
+# 方块组件 - minecraft:material_instances

 `minecraft:material_instances` is a `JSON Object` component that specifies the material instances for a block.
 The object contains a map that maps face or material_instance names in a geometry file to an actual material instance.
 You can assign a material instance object to any of these faces: `up`, `down`, `north`, `south`, `east`, `west`, or `*`.
 You can also give an instance the name of your choosing such as `my_instance`, and then assign it to a face by doing `"north": "my_instance"`.